Y-yug-S-shah/phishhound/README.md

-## 🐍 PhishHound++ – Rule-Based Email Header Analyzer for Phishing Detection
+## 🐍 PhishHound – Rule-Based Email Header Analyzer for Phishing Detection

 > A lightweight Python CLI tool designed to parse and analyze email headers using rule-based logic.
 Built for blue teamers, SOC analysts, and threat detection engineers to triage suspicious email reports efficiently.